 In the United States, about 2 to 3 million people develop pneumonia each year, and 60,000 of them die.
 In the United States, pneumonia, along with influenza, is the eighth leading cause of death and is the leading infectious cause of death.
 Pneumonia is the most common cause of death among infections that develop while people are hospitalized and is the most common overall cause of death in developing countries.
 Pneumonia is also one of the most common serious infections in children and in infants, with an annual incidence of 34 to 40 cases per 1,000 children in Europe and North America.

-Pneumonia is not a single illness but rather many different ones, each caused by a different microscopic organism—whether it is a bacterium, virus, fungus, or parasite.
-Bacterial and viral pneumonias are much more common than fungal or parasitic pneumonias.
+Pneumonia is caused by different microorganisms—including bacteria, viruses, mycobacteria, fungi, and parasites.
+Bacterial and viral pneumonias are much more common than mycobacterial, fungal, or parasitic pneumonias.
 The specific organisms vary depending on the person's age, health, location, and other factors.
+More than one microorganism may be involved.
+For example, influenza (a viral infection) is often complicated by bacterial pneumonia.

-The airways and lungs are constantly exposed to microscopic organisms.
-Some organisms are present in the nose and throat almost all the time, and people regularly inhale these organisms.
-These organisms are readily dealt with by the lungs' defense mechanisms, which include
+The airways and small air sacs of the lungs are constantly exposed to microorganisms.
+The nose and throat are full of bacteria and sometimes viruses, and people regularly inhale from the air or aspirate from the digestive tract, mouth, or throat small amounts of these organisms.
+Normally these organisms are readily dealt with by the lungs' defense mechanisms, which include

 The cough reflex, which helps expel mucus and foreign substances